 - Identify short-term and long-term challenges and possible solutions in addressing homelessness

 - Identify and recommend how the city can expand educational efforts.

 Meetings in 2021 will occur on a quarterly basis starting in February.
-The next meetings are tentatively scheduled at 5pm on May 27, September 9, and November 18.
+The next meeting is at 6pm on August 26, and tentatively at 5 pm on November 18.
 Check back here for updates and virtual meeting login information and/or meeting locations.

 - Concerned residents

 - Domestic violence survivor service providers